 I attended writing workshops, read books on writing techniques, and did writing exercises but my mentors made the biggest impact by far.

-Sign up to my newsletter Because You Write for inspiration, support, and writing skills.
+To get weekly support, sign up to my newsletter Because You Write for inspiration, resources, and writing skills.

 In the meantime, keep writing!